 The BRAIN Commons utilizes state-of-the art information technology to support petabyte-scale storage and integrated analysis of disparate data types including imaging, genomic, biomic, wearable, sensor, and clinical and preclinical data.

-For the programmer and data scientist, this resource also includes a builder’s studio for developers to create new analyses, pipelines and visualization tools.
+For the programmer and data scientist, this resource also includes data science tools for developers to create new analyses, pipelines and visualization tools.

 Featured Tools available in the BRAIN Commons